 The plotting is as formulaic as it ever was in the Tarzan films – greedy white men come to the jungle and seek to trick/kill Tarzan because he knows the hiding place of ivory/diamonds/gold; Jane and the explorers are made prisoner by the natives who live in dangerous/forbidden/uncharted territory; Tarzan fights wild animals and fierce natives to save everybody.
 The action scenes are unexceptional, again making use of animal stock footage, most notably in the scenes with the water buffalo overturning the rafts and where Tarzan faces a charging rhino.

-This also becomes one of the very few Tarzan films between the first Tarzan of the Apes (1918) and up until Greystoke: The Legend of Tarzan, Lord of the Apes (1984) to reference Tarzan’s origins (as an abandoned infant who was found and raised by apes) as laid down by Edgar Rice Burroughs.
+This also becomes one of the very few Tarzan films between the first Tarzan of the Apes (1918) and up until Greystoke: The Legend of Tarzan, Lord of the Apes (1984) to reference Tarzan’s origins (as an abandoned infant who was found and raised by apes and that he was heir to the English baronial title of Greystoke) as laid down by Edgar Rice Burroughs.
 One’s suspicion is that the origin story was eliminated by the Weissmuller films on the grounds that it was either too technically difficult or costly to create convincing ape costumes.
 Here it is at least mentioned – we have a cousin who bears the Greystoke title who is killed in the first scenes whereupon Patrick Knowles subsequently poses as that man in order to get Tarzan’s aid.
 Elsewhere Tarzan confirms to young Tommy Carlton that he is an orphan and later they visit the abandoned treehut where the infant Tarzan was raised.